aknow2/superpower/readme.md

 yarn dev
 ```
 ## How to Play
-1. Press the "Use the Forces" button to start the game.
+1. Press the "SUPERPOWER!" button to start the game.
 2. Raise your hands to activate the Gravity Field.
 3. Extend both arms to initiate an explosion.
 4. When you exit the screen, the blocks are reset.